marsteg/adventure-game/README.md

-# todo:
+# Todo List:
-- right-click should give more information about actions, doors and items, too. might change based on whether locked or unlocked
 - need to find a clean way to assign and create doors and rooms and assign items (currently in main func)
+	- it would be nice to have the "Game Definition" in a yaml file.
+		- All Items in a Yaml
+		- All Rooms in a Yaml
+		- All NPCs in a Yaml
+		- all Doors in a Yaml
 - if actions, doors cannot be executed (are locked), there should be some "negative" feedback, like a comment by the player or narrator
 - Conversations
 	- text currently stays X seconds - clicking should skip to the next line
 	- how to manage it when picking up an item should change dialog choices?
 		- should Items have actions, that get executed on pickup? could change active_dialogs or locked dialogs?
 	- how to have multiple NPC talk at the same time?
-	- position
+		- every NPC needs their own dialogbox with a associated position
 			- text should be positioned relative to the character speaking
-	- active answer window should make the rest of the screen unclickable (?)
+	- active answer window should make the rest of the screen unclickable (not sure about this)
 - Saving/Loading:
 	- how to save and load the game?
 		- save to yaml